ITT23/assignment-02-digital-signal-processing-vairasza/README.md

 3. if gui is 0, the application is terminal only and uses pynput to navigate through apps
 4. Terminal application can uses whistle input to navigate: whistle up corresponds to arrow-up-key, while whistle down corresponds to arrow-down-key
 5. use ESC key to quit both applications
+6. the whistle analyser is pretty strict about a drop in frequency and trend variations in frequency. therefore try to whistle with a constant and clear up- or downwards trend in frequency.
+Otherwise the analyser rather keeps returning a 0-direction.

 ## References